jchavannes/appcore/README.md

-appcore is a starting point for other project
+appcore is a starting point for other projects